Contents

 If you are comparing both families, this guide also fits neatly: local IP vs public IP.

 Quick summary: IPv6 is the modern version of the IP protocol.
 It uses much longer addresses than IPv4 and exists to support the massive growth of the Internet and connected devices.
+To check whether your connection is exposing a public IPv6 right now, use what is my IP.

 Frequently asked questions